-In addition, a ratings downgrade could adversely impact our ability to compete with other reinsurers and insurers, which could materially adversely affect our results of operations.
+A ratings downgrade or other negative ratings action could adversely affect our ability to compete with other reinsurers and insurers, as well as the marketability of our product offerings, our access to and cost of borrowing and our ability to write new business, which could materially adversely affect our results of operations.
 For example, following a ratings downgrade we might lose customers to more highly rated competitors or retain a lower share of the business of our customers.
+We believe that the risk of a ratings downgrade has increased recently.
+S&P affirmed our ratings in 2017, but revised the outlook to negative, based primarily on its view of industry challenges and trends.